ShowStopperTheSecond/ReadList/Notes/03_FiniteAndInfiniteGames/FiniteAndInfiniteGames.md

 independent from those who think them, even those who first produced them.
 In fact, a society is likely to have an idea of itself that no thinker may challenge or revise.

+- A people, as a people, has nothing to defend.
+In the same way a people has nothing and no one to attack.
+One cannot be free by opposing another.
+My freedom does not depend on your loss of freedom.
+On the contrary, since freedom is never freedom from society, but freedom for it, my freedom inherently affirms yours.
+A people has no enemies.

 - For a bounded, metaphysically veiled, and destined society, enemies are necessary, conflict inevitable, and war likely.